 Every child’s imagination should be inspired by the arts.
-Our mission is to use the skills of the professional theatre to provide highly creative learning experiences to children which they will remember for ever.
+Our mission is to use the skills of professional theatre to provide highly creative learning experiences to children which they will remember forever.

 We value creativity, efficiency, fairness and ongoing relationships between our performers, the company and our customers.

-We are looking for a dozen or more drama facilitators (or trained actors with teaching experience) to join our existing team leading Shakespeare and Drama workshops in primary schools throughout March 2018.
+We are looking for drama facilitators (or trained actors with teaching experience) to join our existing team leading Shakespeare and Drama workshops in primary schools.

 The work is well paid, and many facilitators will choose to continue to do occasional work during each school term.
 Applicants are welcome from throughout the UK.

-The training days (in London) are unpaid and are set for 15th and 16th February.
+The initial training days (in London) for the work in March are set for Monday 18th and Tuesday 19th February.